jrawbits/VisionEval-Wiki-JR/VE-State-July-Meeting.md

 ## Bzone Attributes to Synthesize BZones
   - Destination access, number of hhs, hhs by type, number of jobs by sector, place types (like development types in GreenSTEP, but plan to use RPAT-like types based on area type and development type),
-  - Plan to use EPA SLD at block group level for 2010 to develop the various models/relationships
+  - Plan to use [EPA SLD](https://www.epa.gov/smartgrowth/smart-location-mapping#SLD) at block group level for 2010 to develop the various models/relationships
-  - Expect some new AZone, MArea inputs as well.
+  - Expect some new AZone, MArea, Place Types inputs as well.
 Use defaults, best practice methods, to keep as manageable as possible.
+RPAT Place Types will be used (e.g., as defined in Oregon).
+Development Type (neighborhood character): TOD, Mixed Use, Employment, Residential, Rural Area Type (regional role): Regional Center, Close-In-Community, Suburban, Rural (will map to Current GreenSTEP Metropolitan-Town-Rural types)

 ## Discussion
   - Will create a new branch off of develop in the repository called VEState
   - Need a flow chart of model steps and a detailed description of all inputs, preferably for the next meeting
   - Default values will be important to minimized complexity in getting the model up and running for other states
-  - Using the [EPA SLD](https://www.epa.gov/smartgrowth/smart-location-mapping#SLD) as the primary data source is great since it is available to everyone
+  - Using the EPA SLD as the primary data source is great since it is available across the US
   - Brian to get into the work and share progress, enable e-review, ahead of the October meeting
   - Post October meeting, "real world" Test of the pilot tool and report at December meeting